 If readers want more information, they will ask for it.
-But make sure they don’t have to ask for information they should have had from the start – or, worse still (and sometimes fatal to your hopes of raising finance), that the absence of the information doesn’t lead them to discard your plan altogether.
+But make sure they don’t have to ask for the information they should have had from the start – or, worse still (and sometimes fatal to your hopes of raising finance), that the absence of the information doesn’t lead them to discard your plan altogether.

 Too many figures and your plan may become off-putting; too few and your plans will simply be treated as ambitions without any underlying substance.